J.D. Fox Micro Resource Center

 Standard websites can show you lots of nicely formatted information, but are limited in interactive functionality.
 Java is a system that allows you to easily download and run application programs (called Java applets) through your web browser, which can greatly enhance what you can do on a website.
 Java applets are mostly used for connectivity related to the website you're on—such as to get technical support on an accounting program you have through the software publisher's website, use instant messaging with a sales representative through the manufacturer's website, take a 3D virtual tour of your new house on your architect's website, or use an online training system.
 Java-based games are also popular.

 The Java platform was originally developed by Sun Microsystems (now owned by Oracle).
 It is also referred to as JRE (Java Runtime Environment) or JVM (Java Virtual Machine).
 These are all the same thing.
-In Microsoft Windows, you will see the white Java icon Java in the system tray when a Java applet is running.
+In Microsoft Windows, you will see the white Java icon Java6 or Java7 in the system tray when a Java applet is running.
 If you see the orange Java icon Java Update, this means there is an update available for the Java platform software itself.

 JavaScript